MeGysssTaa/ReflexIssueTracker/CONTRIBUTING.md

 ### Useful information
-If your issue has received an "Invalid" label, or if any of Reflex contributors has asked you for additional information, please reply as soon as possible.
+If your issue has received an "Invalid" label, or if one of Reflex contributors has asked you for additional information, please reply as soon as possible.
 Issues labeled "Invalid" which haven't been edited or completed by reporter's comment and which exist for over **72 hours** will be closed.

-Reflex issue tracker is the only place where you should report bugs.
+The Reflex Issue Tracker is the only place where you should report bugs.
 In case you will try to report an issue in our Discord or on Spigot, you will be redirected here.